arifkhan36/phonebook-App/README.md

 # post MVP:

-I am trying to add images on top of the name where user's can upload their images clicking add image button.
+I am trying to add images on top of the name where user's can upload their images by clicking add image button.